 Supervisor Herrity was born in Washington DC but raised in Fairfax County.
 He attended St. Bernadette’s grade school in Springfield, graduated from West Springfield High School, and earned a Bachelor’s degree in Accounting from Virginia Tech.
 He has held senior management positions, including CFO and COO, in a number of local government contracting and technology companies.
-Supervisor Herrity has been recognized by Northern Virginia Technology Council, the Fairfax County Chamber, and other organizations for his leadership in business, sports, and community organizations.
+Supervisor Herrity has been recognized by Northern Virginia Technology Council, the Fairfax County Chamber, the Fairfax County Federation of Teachers, and other organizations for his leadership in business, sports, and community organizations.

 Supervisor Herrity has a unique understanding of Fairfax County.
 As the son of former Fairfax County Board of Supervisors Chairman Jack Herrity, Pat grew up attending community meetings and budget hearings; he was raised with regular discussion of issues concerning Fairfax County at home giving him a deep understanding of our County and the issues we face today.

-Until last year Supervisor Herrity was the Chief Financial Officer and Director of Delex Systems Inc. and has over 30 years of experience in leadership positions for a number of fast growing, small to mid-sized government contractors.
-He currently serves on the Advisory Board of Cordia Partners.
+Supervisor Herrity is also the Chief Financial Officer of Intelligent Waves, a small veteran-owned IT government contractor and has over 30 years of experience in leadership positions for a number of fast growing, small to mid-sized government contractors.
+He also currently serves on the Advisory Board of Cordia Partners.

 Supervisor Herrity remains active in our sports community and has coached swimming, soccer, basketball, rugby and hockey.
 He is currently leading the Sports Tourism Task Force – an effort with parks, schools, community sports groups and the county to build additional sports facilities for our local sports teams and attract sports tourism opportunities to the County to help fund them.